rizdaprasetya/mt-alt-doc/en/after-payment/status-cycle.md

 /v2/[ORDER_ID]/status/b2b | GET | Get information status of multiple B2B transactions related to `order_id`. <br>For more information, refer to [GET transaction status for B2B](https://api-docs.midtrans.com/#get-transaction-status-b2b).
 /v2/capture	| POST | Capture a pre-authorized transaction for card payment. <br>For more information, refer to [Capture Transaction](https://api-docs.midtrans.com/#capture-transaction).

-For a full list of APIs, refer to [API docs](https://api-docs.midtrans.com/#payment-api).
+For a full list and details of APIs, refer to [API docs](https://api-docs.midtrans.com/#payment-api).

+Note: You can also replace `order_id` used on above API urls with `transaction_id`, which uniquely generated from Midtrans side and you received when creating transaction, and from HTTP Notification.

-?>***Note:*** Each of the official [Midtrans Language Library](/en/technical-reference/library-plugin.md) has functions that can be easily called.
+?>***Tips:*** Each of the official [Midtrans Language Libraries](/en/technical-reference/library-plugin.md) has easy-to-use functions implementing most of the endpoints above.
 Please refer to the library's GitHub Repository for usage example.